s-martin/galib/README.md

 representation and standard or custom selection, crossover, mutation, scaling, and termination methods.

 GAlib was originally developed by Matthew Wall.
-From version 3.0 onwards it was modernized using latest C++17 technology.
+Modernized GAlib from version 3.0 on is a fork of the original GAlib and modernized the original code using latest C++17 technology.

 The library requires a C++ compiler conforming to C++17.
 It has been tested with
 - Visual Studio 2019